nirajhot/TestVag/ReadMe.txt

 	Test Package
 		testCase
-			songsPlayed : class is used to tests the login for newly played songs i.e S4, S2 and finally S1
+			songsPlayed : class is used to tests the logic for newly played songs i.e S4, S2 and finally S1

 	MAVEN Dependency : Added only required jars